pemo11/easygrader/README.md

 2. the settings in simpelgrader.ini
 3. Some Python packages (like lxml) have to be installed first (there is a requirements.txt of course)

-Preparing the xml file can be time consuming because it means to define for each exercise a name, the name of the needed files, and additional actions and tests if compile and checkstyle is not enough.
+Preparing the xml file can be a little time consuming because it means to define for each exercise a name, the name of the needed files, and additional actions and tests if compile and checkstyle is not enough.

-The sample grade xml file is a template for a customized grading plan.
+The sample grade xml file gradingplan1.xml in the sampledata directory is a template for a customized grading plan.

 Step 2 is about writing the path of some directories and the name of the semester and the module in the ini file.